 Online LearningThis course utilises MyUni as a communication and assessment tool.
 Students should be actively scanning the MyUni course webpage regularly.

 Learning & Teaching Activities

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
-Students in this three-unit course are expected to attend weekly lectures (1 hour), their allocated weekly workshop class (1 x 2 hours) and meetings with their academic mentor throughout the semester.
+Students in this three-unit course are expected to listen to the weekly lectures (1 x 1 hour), attend their allocated weekly workshop class (1 x 2 hours) and meetings with their workshop facilitators (tutors) throughout the semester.
 This means you are expected to commit approximately 9 hours a week to private study.